Yathinkulal/imageprocessing/README.md

 c.Gamma correction

-23.program for printing the rectangular pattern Function to print the pattern? def printPattern(n):
+23.program for printing the rectangular pattern Function to print the pattern?<br>

+ def printPattern(n):

     arraySize = n * 2 - 1;